jos51e1975/TechnicalTest/README.md

 I have written some tests on a known search term "Joss".
 Some of the results were present in both engine results and I then combined these so the user would also have this information.
 It uses AJAX to call the controller rather than reloading the page.
 I would ususally use a spinner whilst its loading and I would usually put the results in a datatable.
 It needs more documentation

+Given this was a fork of the original I have submitted my answer as a pull request.

 thanks
 Jocelyn